learn english with songs

 2. Select the Right Songs

-• …aren’t mainstream (very popular).
-Nothing against independent artists, but if part of the goal is to connect with English speakers, it’s probably more efficient to learn from top English songs that would give you a common language.
+• Listen to mainstream artists.
+Nothing against independent artists, but part of the goal is to connect with English speakers, and it’s more efficient to do that by learning through top English songs that the rest of the English-speaking world is already familiar with.

-• Try listening to songs that tell a story, which could make it easier to understand and visualize.
-If you are a beginner you might even want to learn with children’s songs or Disney songs.
+• Listen to songs that tell a story.
+This can make them easier to understand and visualize.
+If you’re a beginner, you might even want to try learning with children’s songs or Disney songs.
 These are great options for easy English songs to start out with.

-• Start with pop music and then branch out.
-Mainstream pop music tends to be about love and romance, which is good because there is a lot of repeated vocabulary.
-When you are ready to branch out, you can try different genres to pick up a wider range of vocabulary.
+• Begin with pop music, then branch out.
+Mainstream pop music tends to be about love and romance, which also means they have a lot of repeated words.
+When you’re ready to branch out, you can try different genres to pick up a wider range of vocabulary.

 3. Get “Scaffolding” and Vocabulary Support to Understand the Lyrics

 It would be nice if you could learn English purely by listening to the music.
-In practice, you will have to spend some time digesting the lyrics and their meanings so that you understand it first.
+In practice, you will have to spend some time digesting the lyrics and their meanings to understand the song fully.

 4. Study the Lyrics and Vocabulary